AmiraBasyouni/react-diagram-schema/README.md

 - Generates a standardized JSON schema describing your app’s structure

 - Versatile schema output — the JSON can power other tools or workflows; feel free to reuse it however you like

+- Integrates seamlessly with [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) which generates a visual diagram of your application.

 ## Roadmap